mgerdts/spdk/doc/blob_esnap.md

 ### Snapshots and Clones

 An external clone may be snapshotted, just as any other blob may be snapshotted.
-As happens with other blobs, when a snapshot is created, the blob that is being snapshotted becomes the leaf node (a clone of the snapshot) and the newly created snapshot sits between the snapshotted blob and the external snapshot.
+As happens with other blobs, when a snapshot is created the blob that is being snapshotted becomes the leaf node (a clone of the snapshot) and the newly created snapshot sits between the snapshotted blob and the external snapshot.
 As with other snapshots, a snapshot of an external snapshot may be cloned, inflated (XXX-mg verify), and deleted.
 The following illustrates the creation of a snapshot (snap1)